 The outlet mall capital of Reading, Pennsylvania, has conceived more than bargain shopping.
 It's given us Boscov's Department Store, which operates 40-plus stores that anchor malls mainly in Pennsylvania and five other mid-Atlantic states.
 The stores sell men's, women's, and children's apparel, shoes, and accessories, as well as jewelry, cosmetics, housewares, appliances, and sporting goods.
 Some house optical centers and travel agencies, and also provide catering and appliance repair services.
 Boscov's also operates an online store.
-Founded by Solomon Boscov in 1911, Boscov's Department Store is owned by an investor group led by chairman and CEO Albert Boscov, which purchased the business out of bankruptcy in 2009.
+Boscov's is owned by an investor group led by chairman and CEO Albert Boscov.

 Pennsylvania is the department store chain's largest market, home to two dozen of its 43 stores.
-New Jersey hosts eight stores, with Delaware, Maryland, and New York each home to several locations.
+New Jersey, Delaware, Maryland, and New York each home to several locations.
 Ohio, where Boscov's opened its first store in 2013, is the company's newest market.

 Sales and Marketing

 Aside from its stores, Boscov's sells its products online.

 Boscov's Travel, with nearly 20 locations in Boscov's stores and on the Web, specializes in leisure and business travel, and offers customized travel arrangements for groups, conventions, and meetings.

 Boscov’s Business Travel services the needs of companies throughout the globe.
 Planning meetings, conventions, conferences, and incentives are also a part of their services.
 In addition, they also handle travel arrangements for private groups and organizations of all sizes, coordinating cruises, tours, and fundraisers.

 With $1.2 billion in annual sales, Boscov's, along with Belk and Dillard's, is one of the nation's largest family-owned department store chains.